‘Enough’: 1 killed in shooting in Seattle’s protest zone

 But the owners said they have suffered because the creation of the zone has limited their access to their businesses and that some owners trying clean graffiti from their storefronts or attempting to photograph protesters have been threatened.

-Trump has repeatedly criticized the Seattle protest area and city leaders, saying the zone is run by “anarchists.”
+Trump has repeatedly criticized the Seattle protest area, as well as city and state leaders.
+He tweeted Monday morning that the protesters “have ZERO respect for Government.”

 Some demonstrators in the occupied zone say the demonstration isn’t the reason for the shootings.